Headquarters Company 1-181 Infantry: World War II

 The company was mobilized in January 1941 for one year of training with the Yankee Division.
 The year of training ended in December 1941 but the company's service continued after the Japanese attack on Pearl Harbor brought the United States into the Second World War.

 Company D was relieved from duty with the 26th (Yankee) Infantry Division and served with the 181st Infantry Regiment on coastal defense duty until February 1944, when the 181st Infantry was broken up with the soldiers going to be infantry replacements in the Italian Campaign.

 In 1946, the Wellington Rifles were re-established and became Headquarters Company 1-181 Infantry.
 The WWII battle honors and service in the Army of Occupation in Austria of the 328th Infantry were credited to the 181st Infantry.
 The company served through the Cold War.

-Later service and the War on Terror
+Twenty-first Century

 On 8 September 2003, HHC 1-181 Infantry was mobilized for one-year duty at Guantanamo Bay, Cuba, as the headquarters of the element providing security for the detention facilities at Camp America and Camp Delta in support of Operation Enduring Freedom.

-In September 2005, HHC mobilized as the command element of JTF Yankee for rescue and security operations in New Orleans following Hurricane Katrina.
+In September 2005, HHC mobilized as the command element of Joint Task Force Yankee for rescue and security operations in New Orleans following Hurricane Katrina.

 On 1 December 2005, the 1st Battalion 104th Infantry Regiment was deactivated and the remaining units were reconstituted and integrated into the 1st Battalion 181st Infantry Regiment.